-This is fine for simple scripts but you can probably see how more complex scripts that check exactly which block has been hit start to involve long series of if statements which look a bit ugly in code.
+This is similar to the method used by the official mcpi library.
+It's fine for simple scripts but you can probably see how more complex scripts that check exactly which block has been hit start to involve long series of if statements which look a bit ugly in code.
 The following script creates a couple of blocks near the player on startup: a black block (which ends the script when hit), and a white block (which makes multi-colored blocks fall from the sky):

 The alternate method of event handling in picraft is to rely on picraft's built-in event loop.
-This involves "tagging" functions which will react to block hits with the on_block_hit () decorator, then running the $main_loop$ () method.
+This involves "tagging" functions which will react to block hits with the $on\block\hit$ () decorator, then running the $main\loop$ () method.
 This causes picraft to continually poll the server and call the tagged functions when their criteria are matched by a block-hit event: